Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: 1 round
-As a reaction when a creature you can see within 6 *(9m)* fails a CON Save by 5 or more, you corrupt the creature’s wounds with foul vapors.
+As a reaction when a creature you can see within 6 *(9m)* fails a CON Save by 5 or more, you corrupt the creature's wounds with foul vapors.
 The creature is unaffected by the first source of healing it receives before the end of its next turn.
 - **Classes**: Cleric, Druid
 *(Source: CS)*